NCBI-Hackathons/LNCPEP/README.md

 ## Awesome Logo

-# What is <this software>?
+# What does this software do?
-We applied machine learning (ML) algorithms on publically available matched RNA-seq and mass spectrometry data on chicken to identify TUCPs from lncRNAs.
+We applied machine learning (ML) algorithms on publically available chickpress dataset (http://geneatlas.arl.arizona.edu/) matched RNA-seq and mass spectrometry data on chicken to identify TUCPs from lncRNAs.

 Overview Diagram